Where an organization's Customer Service Insights data is located

 - Azure Multi-Factor Authentication, which may store Multi-Factor Authentication data globally.
 More information: How it works: Azure Multi-Factor Authentication.

-- Customer data collected during the onboarding process by the Microsoft Office 365 Admin Center.
+- Customer data collected during the onboarding process by the Microsoft 365 admin center.
 More information: About the Microsoft 365 admin center.

 - Services that provide global routing functions and do not process or store customer data.
 This includes Azure DNS, which provides domain name services that route to different regions; or

 - Preview, beta, or other pre-release services, which typically store customer data in the United States but may store it globally.

 - Additionally, certain types of customer data (specifically the application name, application description, and application logo) will be stored globally, rather than in the primary storage geographic region.

 - Customers configure external services to extend Dynamics 365 for Customer Service Insights.
 Such customer configurations may cause customer data to be transferred outside of the selected geographic region.
 Examples of customer configurable external services include: